A unique one-body position operator for periodic systems

 where $L$ is the period.
 We then demonstrated that $q_L(x)$ as defined above complies with several important constraints that should be satisfied by a periodic position.
 We have successfully applied this position and the corresponding distance function in the calculation of Madelung constants in ionic crystals~\cite{Tavernier_2020,Tavernier_2021}, in the calculation of ground state energies of Wigner crystals~\cite{Alves_2021} and Wigner molecules~\cite{Escobar_2019,Escobar_2021}, as well as the localization tensors and polarizabilities of periodic chains~\cite{Valenca_2019,Angeli_2021}.
 Recently it has also been used in the calculation of the localization tensor of one-dimensional mosaic lattices~\cite{Gong_2021}.

 In this work we will make an important further step and prove that, given the known constraints for the position operator within PBC, Eq.~\eqref{Eqn:qlx} is the only definition that satisfies these constraints.
+In other words, we proof the uniqueness of the periodic position in Eq.~(\ref{Eqn:qlx}).
+We thus solve a longstanding problem of defining a position operator that is consistent with PBC.
 For the sake of clarity we will focus here on the one-dimensional (1D) case.
 The generalization to many-dimensional systems is straightforward, provided the different dimensions are along mutually orthogonal axes.

 Our strategy for the definition of a classical periodic position, and then to move to a quantum (possibly many-body) context, mimics the strategy in the case or ordinary OBC.
 It is based on the following steps: \begin{enumerate} \item Define a classical periodic position suitable for the treatment of periodic systems. \item Define a quantum position operator as in the non-periodic case, \emph{i.e.}, a multiplicative operator, whose action is the multiplication by the classical periodic position. \item In the case of a many-body system, the total many-body operator is obtained by adding the individual one-body periodic positions of all the particles of the system. \end{enumerate}